daeuniverse/debian-repo/README.md

 ```
 #### For APT version 3.0 or higher

-Add the repository to your sources list:
+Add the repository to your sources config:

 ```sh
 cat <<- EOL | sudo tee /etc/apt/sources.list.d/daeuniverse.sources